laszlocph/gimlet-docs/docs/developers/ui.md

 ## UI structure

 Gimlet shows you one git repository at a time with all related Kubernetes entities.
-You, as a developer, are able to focus on your application only without any distraction.
+You, as a developer, are able to focus on your application without any distraction.

-Furthermore, the repository view combines your code revisions and your deployed application together, so you can follow in real time what version is deployed, and make quick changes when you need to.
+The repository view combines your code revisions, and your deployed application together, so you can follow in real time what version is deployed, make quick changes when you need to.

 ## Kubernetes view